birbarino/Python-Projects/README.md

 # Python-Projects
-Various Python programs and notes from C859 - Intro to Programming in Python
+Various Python programs and Jupyter notebooks from school and playtime